Exercise as Stress Relief: Cortisol, Workout Volume, and Best Tips

 How Much Exercise and How Intense to Reduce Stress?

-Exercise is therefore essential for regulating the endocrine system, and as such, ensuring the smooth running of our mental and physical functions.
+Exercise is therefore essential for regulating the endocrine system and, as such, ensuring the smooth functioning of our mental and physical functions.

 But to use exercise as stress relief, how much should we be doing, and to what intensity?

 To counter the cortisol produced during exercise, it is important to exercise little and often, and to do it at the right time in your circadian rhythm.
-It is also preferable to exercise earlier in the day when your cortisol levels are naturally higher, so as not to disrupt your circadian rhythms.
+It is also preferable to exercise earlier in the day, when your cortisol levels are naturally higher, to avoid disrupting your circadian rhythms.

 Ensuring that you have eaten carbohydrates and protein before your physical activity will also stop you from putting extra stress on your body.

 Elly: Note that these tips have been shared to help those of you who need to reduce your overall stress levels.
 An individualized approach to a regular exercise program is always the best plan.
 If afternoon or evening exercise works better for you, then do it!
 Don’t skip your session just because a morning workout might have a better effect on your cortisol levels.
-Just make sure you read on to find out more about what types of exercise to focus on, and stress relief activities to support your overall wellbeing.
-You might also be interested to check out this article about exercise and sleep.
+Just make sure you read on to find out more about which types of exercise to focus on and stress-relief activities to support your overall well-being.
+You might also be interested in this article about exercise and sleep.

 A decent cooldown to help mitigate the impact of exercise stress